Resources for journalists

 Fast facts about assisted dying in Australia

-#1 All six Australian states have passed voluntary assisted dying laws, with the Northern Territory and Australian Capital Territory likely to follow.
-The ACT plans to debate a Bill in the second half of 2023.
+#1 All six Australian states and the ACT have passed voluntary assisted dying laws, with the Northern Territory likely to follow.

 #2 Voluntary assisted dying laws have been operating in Victoria since June 2019, Western Australia since July 2021, Tasmania since October 2022 and Queensland and South Australia since January 2023.
-The law in NSW will take effect in November 2023.
+The law in NSW took effect in November 2023, and the ACT's law will begin on 3 November 2025

 #3 Australians strongly back voluntary assisted dying laws.
 Support runs at between 70 and 90% in most recent polls.